-- Develop, communicate, and publish an integrated QIS strategy that spans multiple capability pillars and identifies specific areas of leadership and partnership, as well as areas of lower priority.
+- By the end of 2023, develop, communicate, and publish an integrated QIS strategy that spans multiple capability pillars and identifies specific areas of leadership and partnership, as well as areas of lower priority.
 Align QIS LDRD, instrument, staffing, and infrastructure investments to the QIS strategy priorities.

 - Strengthen and grow the LANL workforce in QIS through education and training.

 - Increase regional, inter-laboratory, industrial, and academic partnerships.

 - Advance the Center for Integrated Nanotechnologies (CINT) as the leading Nanoscale Science Research Center (NSRC) for QIS, as validated through the NSRC program manager and the CINT triennial review in FY 2023.

 - Demonstrate the Quantum Science Center’s leadership role among the National Quantum Information Science Research Centers.

 - Expand funding in basic and applied quantum information sciences that leverages our capabilities and underpins our national security mission.